 Ecology and Evolutionary Biology

-The Admissions Committee is most interested in research experience, letters of recommendation, the academic statement of purpose, undergraduate and graduate academic performance, and GRE scores.
+The Admissions Committee is most interested in research experience, letters of recommendation, the academic statement of purpose, and undergraduate and graduate academic performance.
 The academic statement should demonstrate the applicant’s ability to discuss his or her research interests, and show a depth understanding, as well as a passion for the larger questions relating to the applicant’s area of interest.
 Unusually promising students whose backgrounds are substantially deficient in either the biological or physical sciences may receive special status for one or two terms in order to enable them to acquire a suitable background.
 In addition to the quality of the application, the admissions committee takes into account the abilities of program faculty to mentor additional students in their labs.

 Program in Biomedical Sciences

 PIBS places emphasis on the student’s previous research experience (hands on in a research laboratory rather than in lab courses), academic statement of purpose (in which the applicant describes his/her research experience in detail), letters of recommendation (at least one recommendation, and preferably three, from a research mentor who can speak to the applicant’s motivation and experience), science course grades and GRE scores, the interview weekend experience (an applicant interviews with four or five faculty who look for more than book learning; faculty look for an understanding of what it means to be a researcher, look for passion for research, commitment to complete the degree), and personal statement (the statement allows faculty to identify something special about the person and the faculty obtain information about applicants who meet the RMF criteria).